Overview of Geriatric Care

 Geriatric Interdisciplinary Teams

-• That patients move safely and easily from one care setting to another and from one practitioner to another
+• Patients move safely and easily from one care setting to another and from one clinician to another

-• That the most qualified practitioner provides care for each problem
+• The most qualified clinician provides care for each problem

 To create, monitor, or revise the care plan, interdisciplinary teams must communicate openly, freely, and regularly.
 Core team members must collaborate, with trust and respect for the contributions of others, and coordinate the care plan (eg, by delegating, sharing accountability, jointly implementing it).
 Team members may work together at the same site, making communication informal and expeditious.
 However, with the increased use of technology (ie, cell phones, computers, internet, telehealth), it is not unusual for team members to work at different sites and use various technologies to enhance communication.